IMF likely to be next Pakistan government's first stop

 RICH WON‘T PAY

 Pakistan has been a regular client of the IMF since the 1970s.
-It has entered nearly a dozen loan programs since 1988, but only successfully completed a handful.
+It has entered nearly a dozen loan programmes since 1988, but only successfully completed a handful.

 The IMF wants Pakistan to reduce its fiscal deficit by cutting energy subsidies that consume 2 percent of gross domestic product per year and mainly benefit the wealthy elite.